Share this

 Now that you know the best way to apply cologne, it’s time to choose one.
 Here are a few simple rules to help you select your new go-to scent:

-1. Start with smells you already like.
+1. Start with smells you already like, such as fruity or earthy perfumes.
 Sure, you want to impress others — but you should enjoy the scent as well.
 This will also contribute to that confidence boost we promised at the start.

 2. Consider the fragrance strength.
 Before buying, decide how long you’d like your scent to last, if you’re okay with re-applying, and if you’d like it to linger or transfer to others.